Peripheral Artery Disease, explained

 Peripheral Artery Disease (PAD) is a circulatory system condition caused by the gradual buildup of cholesterol plaque in the arteries.
 Though PAD can occur anywhere in the endovascular system, it is most frequently found in the legs.

 Over time, the accumulation of plaque—a combination of cholesterol, fat, calcium, and other substances coursing through the bloodstream—on the walls of the arteries can cause them to narrow.
 As a result, it becomes more difficult for blood to freely flow to the legs and feet.
 Often patients who have arterial disease have a much higher risk of developing serious health problems including heart attack, stroke, or even amputation.

-Schedule an Endovascular study at American Endovascular for a PAD diagnosis, to ensure it does not hinder your long-term health and quality of life.
+Schedule an endovascular study with an American Endovascular affiliated physician for a PAD diagnosis, to ensure it does not hinder your long-term health and quality of life.

 Plaque buildup along the walls of these arteries can lead to PAD.

 What are the symptoms of Peripheral Artery Disease?

 - Muscle pain and cramping—The most common symptom, often occurring in the calf, buttocks, or thigh.
 Patients with PAD can experience leg pain while walking or during exercise.
 The pain may temporarily go away when the muscles are at rest.